Deadlines & Application Review

-Applications are accepted starting in Sepember until April 15th each year, for admission in the Fall term.
+Applications are accepted starting in September through the SOPHAS online common application (www.sophas.org) for the following Fall term.

 Applications are now completed online through the SOPHAS system (available starting in September).